Wooden pavilion for insects

 Insect pavilion in the open air

-The project is supported by the valuable collaboration of a multidisciplinary team composed of Chiara Settanni (biologist), Marco Pesoli (sound engineer), Vincenzo Core (composer), Giulio Vitale (beekeeper) and Sebastian Di Guardo (architect)
+The project benefits from the valuable collaboration of a multidisciplinary team composed of Chiara Settanni (biologist), Marco Pesoli (sound technician), Vincenzo Core (composer), Giulio Vitale (beekeeper), and Sebastian Di Guardo (architect).

 Insect pavilion in the open air